felipetovarhenao/bell-tutorials/public/markdown/12_addresses.md

 ### Exercise 2

-1. Create a passage of diads with nested pitch and rhythmic value pairs:
+1. Create a passage of dyads with nested pitch and rhythmic value pairs:

 ```py
 $melody = [[C4 1/4] [D4 1/8]] [[E4 1/8] [F4 1/2]]
 ```

 2. Use the operator `:` to access and print:
-   - The first diad.
+   - The first dyad.
-   - The second note of the second diad.
+   - The second note of the second dyad.

 ### Exercise 3